mvanthoor/rustic-book/src/search/ordering/tt_move.md

 TT-move ordering is a technique where a move returned from the transposition table is ordered first in the list, in front of all other moves.
-The hard part is implementing the TT itself; actually ordering on the TT-move is very easy.
+The hard part is implementing the TT itself; ordering on the TT-move is very easy.

 You should have already implemented the TT to be able to add the TT-move ordering.
 If you haven't, it's recommended to take a look at the